Marcus Hellwig: Charges by Iranian judiciary

 Hellwig and Koch were suspected of having planned the operation with Mina Ahadi who was engaged via a regular telephone connection in the interview and served as a translator for the two Germans.
 Ahadi was convicted for terrorism in Iran for her past involvement with the Kurdish Komalah forces.
 Cooperation with her was considered an act against the national security of Iran by the judiciary.
 The two were sentenced to 20 months in prison on charges on “acting against national security” by "committing unspecified acts".

-On January 1, 2011, Sakineh Ashtiani announced in a press conference that she intended to sue the two German journalist for illegally interviewing her son about her case.
+On 1 January 2011 Sakineh Ashtiani announced in a press conference that she intended to sue the two German journalist for illegally interviewing her son about her case.

 Release

-The two journalists were freed February 20, 2011 and their sentences commuted to fines of $50,000 each. after a visit by German Foreign Minister Guido Westerwelle to Tehran for a rare meeting with Iranian President Mahmoud Ahmadinejad.
+The two journalists were freed on 20 February 2011 and their sentences commuted to fines of $50,000 each. after a visit by German Foreign Minister Guido Westerwelle to Tehran for a rare meeting with Iranian President Mahmoud Ahmadinejad.
 Westerwelle returned to Germany with the pair on his government plane.

 A year after being released, Hellwig told readers of his tabloid that he "was regularly beaten and constantly interrogated" during the first 10 “brutal” days in captivity until a German diplomat intervened on their behalf.
 Iranian interrogators sometimes "claimed that I was a spy, then allegedly a terrorist,” he said.
 According to Hellwig, he and Koch could hear torture victims throughout the day from their prison cell.
 “The cries were horrible.”